and Familial Incest *

-But it’s also likely they heard voices, and had revelations, dreams, and inspiration that told them they were “the one mighty and strong prophet” spoken of in Mormon Scriptures.
+But it’s also very likely they heard voices; and had revelations, dreams, and inspiration that told them they were “the one mighty and strong prophet” spoken of in Mormon Scriptures.

 Nevertheless, many people loved, respected, and befriended my mother throughout her life.
 In other words, Mother’s mental issues didn’t get in the way of her relationships with most people—though they got in my way!

 As a young woman, Mother once told people she was a Hollywood starlet and a Concert Pianist.
 In actuality, my grandma Maud saw to it her daughter Esther/my mother got piano lessons and the time to practice enough to memorize a number of beautiful Piano Concertos.

 But that did not make her a Concert Pianist; i.e., she never held the prestigious position of accompanyig Philharmonic Orchestra’s as their Concert Pianst!